abdellatifLabr/mqtt-router/README.md

 # MQTT Router

-MQTT Router a simple client agnostic mqtt message router based on topic.
+MQTT Router is a simple to use client-agnostic mqtt message router.

-You can use mqtt-router to organize mqtt message handlers using a simple and minimal python decorator syntax.
+You can use mqtt-router to declare mqtt message handlers using a simple and minimal python decorator syntax.

 mqtt-router helps you extract parameters from topics that contains wildcards and cast